alexfernandez/alexfernandez.github.io/2026/avis-lxxx.md

 At night the air is colder which may push the Avis to higher altitudes.
 Therefore the ship will be constantly moving up and down.

+At the beginning of the trip the gas bag will be full, and therefore the Avis will move at higher altitudes, possibly more than 1000 meters high.
+After several weeks the envelope will have leaked some of the hydrogen, potentially up to 10%, and therefore it will be harder to keep altitude;
+any hills will have to be surrounded.

 ## 📡 Communications

 How can we get news from our trusty friend as it flies around the globe?